mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Ratchet Trees

+This document present two different potential approaches, ART and TreeKEM, for generating and managing group secrets using Ratchet tree datastructures.
-Ratchet trees are used for generating shared group secrets.
-These are constructed as a series of Diffie-Hellman keys in a binary tree arrangement, with each user knowing their direct path, and thus being able to compute the shared root secret.
+These are constructed as a series of asymetric keypairs in a left-balanced binary tree arrangement, with each user knowing their direct path, and thus being able to compute the shared root secret.

 To construct these trees, we require:

-* a Diffie-Hellman finite-field group or elliptic curve;
-* a Derive-Key-Pair function that produces a key pair from an octet string, such as the output of a DH computation
+* a Derive-Key-Pair function that produces a key pair from an octet string;
+* a Diffie-Hellman finite-field group or elliptic curve (ART);
+* an asymmetric Key Encapsulation Mechanism and a Hash function (TreeKEM).

 Each node in a ratchet tree contains up to three values:

 * A secret octet string (optional)
-* A DH private key (optional)
+* An asymmetric private key (optional)
-* A DH public key
+* An asymmetric public key

 To compute the private values (secret and private key) for a given node, one must first know the private key from one of its children, and the public key from the other child.

+Ratchet trees constructed in ART or TreeKEM provide the property that one must hold at least one private key from the tree to compute the secret root key.
+With all participants holding one leaf private key; this allows any individual to update their own key and change the shared root key, such that only group members can compute the new key.

+### Ratchet Trees for ART

-Then the value of the parent is computed as follows:
+In ART the value of the parent is computed as follows:

-* secret = DH(L, R)
+* parent_secret = DH(L, R)
-* private, public = Derive-Key-Pair(secret)
+* parent_private, parent_public = Derive-Key-Pair(parent_secret)

 Ratchet trees are constructed as left-balanced trees, defined such that each parent node's key pair is derived from the Diffie-Hellman shared secret of its